 - Severe decay

 - A crack in the tooth

 - Repeated procedures on your tooth

-A root canal dentist — or root canal specialist — begins the procedure by taking X-rays of your tooth.
+A root canal dentist begins the procedure by taking X-rays of your tooth.
 It’s important to determine if there is an infection present as quickly as possible.
-Your next step is for your tooth to be covered and numbed.
+The next step is for your tooth to be covered and numbed.

 Root Canal Recovery

-Root canal recovery is a lot less painful than you may believe.
-If you get a root canal infection, however, it can be especially painful and can significantly increase your root canal recovery time.
-Root canal infections can result from:
+Any minor discomfort or pain after root canal can be eased with acetaminophen or ibuprofen.
+However, root canal recovery is a lot less painful than you may believe.
+Although if you get a root canal infection, it can be especially painful and can significantly increase your recovery time.

 - A small crack left unnoticed